ChinmayAmrutkar/ChinmayAmrutkar/README.md

 ### 🏆 Leadership & Volunteer Work

 - **Team Captain** – Electric Vehicle Design Team *(Jan 2020 – Jan 2023)*: Led a 14-member team in cross-functional collaboration for suspension and chassis design.
-- **Robotics Volunteer** – Conducted workshops on robotics and IoT to inspire the next generation of engineers.
+- **Robotics Volunteer** – Conducted workshops on robotics and IoT to inspire the next generation of engineers. <br>
+- **Volunteer, Center for Human, Artificial Intelligence, and Robot Teaming (CHART) – Arizona State University:** Contributed to research on distributed human–AI–robot teaming in mission-critical scenarios and gained hands-on experience with collaborative robots including FETCH, HUSKY, UR5, ABB Yumi, Turtle Bot, and RoboMaster by DJI.
 ---

 ### ✉️ Let's Connect